sarcars/FinalProject/README.md

 We have chosen to use a clustering model of machine learning (unsupervised machine learning) because the data we are looking at has many features (76 columns after initial preprocessing) without a clear output (`y`).
 So many features will make determining the right inputs and the right number of clusters difficult.
 As a team we discussed this and narrowed these 76 features down to 40 by choosing to focus on undergraduate data and narrowing the tuition and fee data.
 Once the tables in the database were cleaned up to reflect these changes, we re-ran the KMeans cluster with this updated data and split the data into training and testing datasets  `/MachineLearning/MachineModelSplit.ipynb`.

 ### Cluster Accuracy
 Because we used unsupervised machine learning, the accuracy measures that are available for supervised machine learning are not created in the same way.
-Instead, we focused on testing the accurracy of the clusters.
-In order to  To determine the best number of clusters to use, we used five methods as shown in the following table
+Instead, we focused on testing the accuracy of the clusters.
+In order to determine the best number of clusters to use, we used five methods as shown in the following table

 |Index   | Description   |best cluster#| Image   |